Britteco

 Apparent Density

-≥ 22 kg/m³ once cured
+≥ 22 kg/m³ (approx. 22 kg per cubic metre once cured)

 Compressive Strength

-> 7,000 kg/m² – ground pressure resistance (non-load-bearing)
+> 7,000 kg/m² – suitable for ground pressure resistance and structural stabilisation (non-load-bearing)

 Shrinkage

-< 1.8% post-cure
+< 1.8% – minimal post-cure shrinkage

 Cell Structure

-73% open cell
+73% open cell – lightweight yet structurally stable

 Flammability

-Non-flammable – does not support combustion
+Non-flammable – does not ignite or support combustion

 Softening / Melting Point